Avoiding inheritance tax – how to reduce inheritance tax UK

 ✓ On your death, the capital can be inherited by your beneficiaries immediately without waiting for probate

 A discounted gift trust provides you with an immediate inheritance tax saving.
 The inheritance tax saving will depend on your age/health and how much income you withdraw.

 You will receive a regular tax-free income and retain control over who benefits from the capital.
 The main downside is that you do not have access to the capital yourself.

 How do discounted gift schemes work?

-If you are older, or in poor health, you are likely to receive a larger discount, and therefore a greater initial inheritance tax saving.
+If you are in your later years or in poor health, you are likely to receive a more substantial inheritance tax saving.

 Types of trust